MetalheadMB/Data-Compression-Decompression-Portal/project/README.md

 ## 📞 Support

-If you have any questions or run into issues, please open an issue on GitHub or contact the development team.
+If you have any questions or run into issues:
+Check the Issues page
+Create a new issue with detailed information
+Contact the maintainers

 ---

-**Made with ❤️ using React and TypeScript**
+**Made with ❤️ by Mitul**